nieomylnieja/gitsync/README.md

 # gitsync

-`gitsync` helps manage multiple git repositories which share the same files (or parts of them) and need them kept up-to-date and in sync.
+`gitsync` helps manage multiple git repositories which share the same files (or parts of them) and helps keep them up-to-date and in sync.

 This project was born out of the need to manage multiple repositories which shared the same development files, like linter configs, CI/CD scripts, etc.

 Why not use submodules?

-- They won't do the job if there are slight differences between root and synchronized files.
+- They won't be sufficient if there are slight differences between root and synchronized files and If the tool does not support merging multiple configs.
 - Some tools depend on their config files being in specific places, like in the root of the repository.
   While this can be solved by linking, the solution is not platform-agnostic.

-That being said, I wanted a tool which would automate the process of manually synchronizing changes to these files between repositories.
+What I ended up doing was:

+- Define a _root_ repository, which would serve as a staple for other repositories to follow.
+- Update linter configs, CI/CD scripts, GH workflows, etc. at the _root_ first and only then propagate these changes manually to all the other _synchronised_ repositories.

+However, with a growing number of repositories I had to govern, it started to become more and more painful and time consuming to do that by hand.

+Enter `gitsync` 😉

 ## Install